-What we assume to be the very modern vision of a universal humanity, of love for all, of breaking down tribal and cultural barriers is present in the Christian notion that there is no longer the divisions of “gentile or Jew, slave or free, male or female” bur rather a fundamental unity in our humanity and in Jesus, according to Paul.
+What we assume to be the very modern, secular vision of a universal humanity, of love for all, of breaking down tribal and cultural barriers is present in the Christian notion that there is no longer “gentile or Jew, slave or free, male or female” the vision of the fundamental unity of humanity of Paul and in the actions and teachings of Jesus.

-The Enlightenment motivated the drive to hermeneutics, critical textual theory, and other philosophical ideas that undergird today’s biblical scholarship – the same scholarship that opposes the array of literalisms and fundamentalisms prevalent today.
+The multifaceted Enlightenment that birthed modern science also motivated the drive to hermeneutics, critical textual theory, and other philosophical ideas that undergird today’s biblical scholarship – the same scholarship that opposes the array of literalisms and fundamentalisms prevalent today.

-With notions of freedom of conscience, inquiry, and speech nascent in Christian and classical influences, came the Reformation, the dismantling of State-Churches and stripping the secular power of religious control.
-As an expansive view of freedom and rights developed, so did the recognition of the freedom to choose one’s own religion or no religion.
+With notions of freedom of conscience, inquiry, and speech nascent in Christian and classical influences, came the Reformation, the dismantling of church exercise of secular power.
+As an expansive view of freedom and rights developed, eventually did the recognition of the freedom to choose one’s own religion or no religion.

-Additionally, along with the Enlightenment, scientific method, and evidential reasoning comes the decline in forms of mythopoetic thinking and understanding.
-The modern mindset leans toward the factual, the literal, and the logical explanations for things.
+Along with the scientific method, naturalism, and evidential reasoning comes the decline in variations of mythopoetic thinking that formed the pre-scientific world.
+The modern mindset leans toward the factual, the literal, and the logical as explanations for things.
 We moderns explain and tell our history differently than our ancient ancestors.
-We see the world through these lenses.
+We today see the world through these lenses.

-The result is secularization of the culture.
+The result of all of the above has been an ongoing secularization of the culture.
 Although there continue to be important disagreements among scholars, many begin with the premise that secularism is not simply the absence of religion, but rather an intellectual and political category that itself needs to be understood as a historical construction woven from many strands.
-Taylor and Cupitt, as well as others, argues against the view that secularity in society is solely caused by the rise of science and reason – such a view is far too simplistic and does not fully explain the subtle contours of our present culture.
+Taylor and Cupitt, as well as others, argue against the view that secularity in society is solely caused by the rise of science and reason – such a view is far too simplistic and does not fully explain the subtle contours of our present culture.

-Taylor, in particular, argues that the transformation from Christendom to secularism was accomplished through three major thrusts motivated by various forces: one, an anthropocentric shift in now conceiving of nature as human’s proper dwelling place, that the world is not a temporary home before arriving at an eternal destination; two, the idea that God relates to us primarily through the impersonal order that God established – namely, the natural world; and three, the idea that religion is to be understood from by reason alone.
+Taylor, in particular, argues that the transformation from Christendom to secularism was accomplished through three major thrusts motivated by various forces: one, an anthropocentric shift that posited nature as human’s proper dwelling place, that the world is not a temporary home before arriving at an eternal destination; two, the idea that God relates to us primarily through the impersonal order – namely, the natural world; and three, the idea that religious claims must be compatible with accepted forms of reason.

 Taylor and Cupitt disagree on the way forward.
 Taylor finds secularism, while a natural outgrowth of Christianity, too limited and stunted, unable to point humans toward genuine and authentic forms and sources of fullness.
 Cupitt, on the other hand, finds secularism not only a natural outgrowth of Christianity, but still shaped by its fundamental anthropological and moral vision, and therefore, to be embraced and further cultivated.

-As a result of all of the above, and more, Western culture is becoming increasingly secular, humanist, and naturalist.
-If Christianity hopes to survive, it needs to align and reformulate its theology according to forms of reasoning that dominant the culture and human learning in general.
-In terms of religion and spirituality, it’s time for some necessary upgrades.
+If Christianity hopes to play a significant role in the West’s ongoing development, it needs to align and reformulate its theology according to forms of reasoning that dominant the culture and human learning in general.
+It must participate in the rapprochement of post-secularity.